eGax/arch-pkgbuild-trenchbroom/README.md

-The purpose of this is to enable Arch and Arch based distro users to install the last official release of TrenchBroom 2023.1. since I have no control of the AUR version when it is broke, missing depends, etc.
+The purpose of this is to enable Arch and Arch based distro users to install the last official release of TrenchBroom 2023.1.
+In case of no control of the AUR version or when pkgbuild breaks from Arch or TrenchBroom changes requiring attention, etc.

 To install TB in your Arch distro of choice from a terminal :